Healthy Carrot Muffins

 I’m definitely going to be bringing these to my Easter brunch to share with family- you should too!

-Storing Skinny Carrot Muffins: You can store these muffins covered on your counter for a few days, but I recommend keeping them in the refrigerator for freshness!
+Storing Carrot Muffins: You can store these muffins covered on your counter for a few days, but I recommend keeping them in the refrigerator for freshness!
 The muffin will last up to a week in the refrigerator – but will lose their freshness after about 3 days on the counter.

-How to freeze Carrot Muffins: I like to freeze muffins in a reusable Ziploc bag or an air-tight container.
+Freezing: I like to freeze muffins in a reusable Ziploc bag or an air-tight container.
 It’s best not to stack them on one another when freezing because they may stick together.
 When you’re ready to serve – pop in the microwave or the toaster oven until they’re warmed through.

 Other healthy muffin recipes you’ll love: